danny-burrows/img_to_txt/README.md

 ## Contributing

-If you come across bugs or problems with this software please feel free to [submit in issue on github](https://github.com/danny-burrows/img_to_txt/issues).
+If you come across bugs or problems with this software please feel free to [submit in issue on GitHub](https://github.com/danny-burrows/img_to_txt/issues).
 Pull requests are accepted too. :-)

 If you'd like to get involved with the development then fork and download the source!
-You'll just need gcc and make.
-The makefile should contain everything you need to get building in debug mode (see section below).
+You'll just need `gcc` and `make`.
+The Makefile should contain everything you need to get building in debug mode (see section below).

 ### Building in debug mode
 ```bash